memfault/interrupt/_drafts/unit-testing-basics.md

 - Regressions are caught **immediately** when runnings tests locally or in CI.
 - Memory leaks are raised as errors in unit tests.
 - Testing a majority of the firmware only takes **a minute**.
-- Writing and debugging code on a plane is possible!
-No hardware required.
+- The overall codebase has better structure and cleaner boundaries between modules.

 {:.no_toc}